 What else would a group of youngsters name a tobogganing hill?
 Gentle Slope of Fun?
 Slide of Silliness?

 No, it had to be something dangerous, something that evoked the death-defying acts we were performing.

-The short fast one went down a fairly steep slope before it leveled out.
-Doesn't sound too bad, does it?
-And except for the barbed wire fence at the end of the run, it wasn't.
+The short fast one went down a fairly steep slope into a run off area.
+Doesn't sound too bad except for the barbed wire fence at the end of the run.
 If you had too much speed, you actually had to jump off your mount to slow down or you would hit the fence – as had been done by many people on many occasions.

-Aside from the risk of being run over by a 2,000-pound automobile, it was a lot of fun.
+Aside from the risk of being run over, it was a lot of fun.
 Kids rarely factor danger into their activities, so we hardly ever thought about being clobbered by a car.

 Our focus was on racing down the mountain and seeing who could slide the farthest, the fastest.

-No one was ever seriously hurt, but one intrepid slider did crash into the side of a car, much the displeasure of the car owner who was more worried about a dent in his automobile than the head of the child that caused it.
+No one was ever seriously hurt, but one intrepid slider did crash into the side of a car, much the displeasure of the car owner who was more worried about a dent in his automobile than the head of the child that caused the dent.

-That hill is now a housing development, so never again will a child be able to dodge a Dodge or find a way to stop before sailing through a barbed wire fence.
+That hill is now a housing development, so never again will a child have to dodge a Dodge or find a way to stop before sailing through a barbed wire fence.

 And perhaps that is a good thing.